shahrier-antor/Telecom_customer_Churn/README.md

-# Telecom_customer_Churn
-  1. To find important features to predict telecom customer will churn or not
-  3. Loading the dataset and performing data preprocessing.
-  5. Comparing One-hot Encoding and Label Encoding for the data set.
-  6. Performing Data Transformation (MinMaxScaler).
-  7. Performing Grid Search and Cross-Validation with Decision Tree Classifier
+This project focus on developing a Machine Learning model stating  Telecom customer will churn or not.

-  8. Showing a tree diagram of the Decision Tree.
+#Goal of the project:
-  9. Showing the Confusion Matrix, Classification report, and ROC-AUC.
-  10. Explaining outcome of the model by accuracy, precision, recall, f1 score
+<br>Design a best machine learning model to predict the Telecom Customer will churn or not with lowest prediction error and evaluate the model performance with key performance indicators.